MMarcel02/Arduino-Maze-Follower/readme.txt

         - linux (if on linux)
         - mac-aarch64 (if on M-chip mac)
         - mac (if on intel mac)
-4. Open terminal in your the root folder: mvn clean javafx:run
+4. Open terminal in the projects root folder: mvn clean javafx:run

 This should install our dependencies and run the Javafx GUI